Cosmology with galaxy cluster weak lensing: statistical limits and experimental design

-The single most challenging systematic for cluster weak lensing cosmology is {\it anisotropic} selection bias, which arises because triaxial halos oriented along the line of sight or halos projected against correlated large scale structure can be incorrectly boosted above the $\Mobs$ threshold.
-These clusters also have stacked weak lensing signals that are higher than expected for random halos of the same mass, an effect that extends to large scales in the 2-halo regime (\citealt{Dietrich14,Osato18,Sunayama20}; Wu et al., in prep.).
-Simulations and observations imply that the effect on weak lensing signals can be as large as 20-30\% on some scales (see the above references and \citealt{Herbonnet19,DESY1CL}).
-Correcting this bias requires simulations that accurately model the entire cluster selection process, with realistic galaxy populations embedded in realistic large scale structure.
+The single most challenging systematic for cluster weak lensing cosmology is {\em anisotropic} selection bias, which arises because triaxial halos oriented along the line of sight or halos projected against correlated large-scale structure can be incorrectly boosted above the $\Mobs$ threshold.
+These clusters also have stacked weak lensing signals that are higher than expected for random halos of the same mass, an effect that extends to large scales in the two-halo regime (\citealt{Dietrich14,Osato18,Sunayama20}; H.-Y.~Wu et al.~2021, in preparation).
+Simulations and observations imply that the effect on weak lensing signals can be as large as 20\%--30\% on some scales (see the above references and \citealt{Herbonnet19,DESY1CL}).
+Correcting for this bias requires simulations that accurately model the entire cluster selection process, with realistic galaxy populations embedded in realistic large scale structure.
 Creating and analyzing these simulations is a challenging task, and uncertainties in the correction for anisotropic selection bias could well be the long-term limiting factor in cluster cosmology.

 The impact of this systematic can be reduced by using a cluster selection observable that is less affected by projection, such as X-ray luminosity or temperature.
-For this reason, weak lensing of {\em eRosita} selected clusters may yield the most powerful Stage IV cosmology results even if the effective mass threshold is higher than that achievable with optical cluster selection.
+For this reason, weak lensing of {\rm eRosita} selected clusters may yield the most powerful Stage IV cosmology results even if the effective mass threshold is higher than that achievable with optical cluster selection.
 SZ selection may also be a valuable tool, though it can also be affected by anisotropy to some degree.
-In optical surveys, mass proxies weighted towards central galaxies may be less sensitive to projection than the richness estimators in current use, an approach worth further investigation with simulated catalogs.
+In optical surveys, mass proxies weighted toward central galaxies may be less sensitive to projection than the richness estimators in current use, an approach worth further investigation with simulated catalogs.